yaaminiv/yaaminiv.github.io/_posts/2017-07-30-Gigas-Spawn.md

 I successfully spawned my Pacific oysters this weekend!
 A huge shoutout to everyone who helped me over the past two days: Rhonda (#TheRealMVP), Steven, Kelsey, Ashley, Megan and Laura.

+The relevant data and calculations from my spawn can be found [here](https://github.com/RobertsLab/project-oyster-oa/blob/master/data/2017-07-29-Spawning-Calculations.xlsx).

 ### Saturday, July 29

 #### Step 1: Shuck and sex all oysters